Zimmer Knee Recall

 As the biggest manufacturer of joint replacement devices, Zimmer has faced a number of problems over the years that have led to recalls of its knee replacement devices in particular.
 Since merging with Biomet in 2015, the company’s troubles have continued, as additional recalls have been issued for various knee and other joint replacement medical devices.

-Many of the Zimmer knee recalls have led to lawsuits and other legal actions against Zimmer Biomet.
+Many of the Zimmer knee lawsuits have been filed against Zimmer Biomet as a result.

 Zimmer NexGen Recalls

 Zimmer’s NexGen Knee Replacement Systems products are at the heart of the company’s recalls, with the NexGen Flex, particularly the tibial components, causing the most problems.
 The U.S. Food and Drug Administration (FDA) approved the NexGen Flex through a 510(k) submission, meaning that the device is simply a modification of a previous FDA-approved device and is just as safe and effective.
 As a result, the device did not undergo clinical trials before going to market.

 Not long after receiving NexGen implants, some patients began to experience negative side effects.
 Many required revision surgery to replace their implants after as little as two years.
 Knee replacements typically last for up to 15 years.